grcecant/1710-final-project/README.md

 In terms of limitations, our model cannot represent companies that employ multiple managers per team or have equilevel teams.

-In addition, there were a huge number of different permissions structures we could've chosen from, such as the Bell-LaPadula model (write-up, read-down).
+In addition, there was a large number of different permissions designs we could've chosen from in structuring our model, such as the Bell-LaPadula model (write-up, read-down).
 For CompanyData, we decided upon an employee's direct manager having write and read access and all reachable managers having read access for the following reasons:
-1)
+1) Enables direct oversight from an employee's higherup, but not abuse of power in write access by even more senior employees (like the CEO).

-2)
+2) Lends greater control to the owner, who is able to share write access with whomever they desire.

-3)
+3) Data can never be left uneditable, as there is always one owner and one person with write access.

 <!-- (explain goals) -->